 Building in Glen Echo – Permits & Forms

-The Permit Application is available for downloading here (PDF only).
+The Permit Application is available for Downloading Here.

-This guide is informational only, and does not supersede the Town Ordinances, which are available from the Glen Echo Town Clerk.
-We encourage anyone planning construction work in the Town to obtain a review a copy of the ordinances.
+The Town of Glen Echo Building Guide 2022 is informational only, and does not supersede the code of ordinances, which are available from the Glen Echo Town Manager.
+We encourage anyone planning construction work in the Town to obtain and review a copy of Article 3 Building Code .

 We look forward to working with you to make your project a success for you and a positive contribution to the whole of Glen Echo.